DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 (use the 3 IPs from the paper as they are ordered on the paper slice)

 Help: https://goo.gl/315SCi

 ---

 <section data-state="no-title-footer">
 ## K8S Workshop for Beginners

 <img style="height: 300px;" src="images/kubernetes-logo.svg"/>
-## docker meetup franken
+## Docker Meetup Bamberg
-Bjoern Pohl, Senior Systems Engineer @Paessler
+Bjoern Pohl, Senior Systems Engineer@Paessler

 ---

 ## Agenda
 * Preparations
-* A small Introduction to Kubernetes
+* A small introduction to Kubernetes
-* Setting up a basic Kubernetes Cluster
+* Setting up a basic Kubernetes cluster
 * Break
-* Some Basics about Kubernetes
+* Some basics about Kubernetes
-* running a simple docker container
+* Running a simple docker container
-* creating a service
+* Creating a service
-* Programming a minimal Flask Web Application
+* Programming a minimal Flask web application
-* Deploying our Application to the Cluster
+* Deploying our application to the cluster
-* Extending our Application
+* Extending our application
 * Bonus: Installing a full-fledged software loadbalancer

 ---

 ## Droplets
-Droplets are  Digital Oceans's wording of a Cloud Server.
+Droplets are Digital Oceans's term for Virtual Machines.

-Everyone should have a scrap of paper with 3 of them on it.
+Everyone should have a scrap of paper with 3 IPs for them on it.
-Amazon would call them EC2 instances.
-We'll use them today for installing a single-master and two-node Kubernetes Cluster.
+We'll use them today for installing a single-master and a two-node Kubernetes cluster.

 ---

 ## What is Kubernetes ?

-" An open-source platform designed to automate deploying, scaling, and operating application containers. "
+" An open-source platform designed to automate deploying, scaling, and operating application containers."

 ---

-## Which Problems does Kubernetes address?
+## Which problems does Kubernetes address?

 * Deployment issues (runs on my machine...)
 * (Lack of) separation of concerns